danimatasd/MUJOCO-AIDL/README.md

 4. Evaluation: <br/>
 Test the trained model on a set of unseen environments to evaluate its performance.

-Overall, this experimental setup provides a systematic approach for designing and evaluating reinforcement learning models using the MuJoCo environment, hyperparameter tuning, and long training runs.
+Overall, this experiment setup provides a systematic approach for designing and evaluating reinforcement learning models using the MuJoCo environment, hyperparameter tuning, and long training runs.

 #### Architecture <a name="architecture2"></a>